 In the realm of outdoor finger foods, it is sometimes hard to find a dish that is easy to transport, yet still presents elegantly.
 Sure, picnic dips such as hummus and baba ganoush are fabulous starters or finger food, as are tea sandwiches and cheese boards.
-But what about when you want picnic finger food that’s a little more sophisticated?
+But what about when you want picnic finger food that’s a little more sophisticated or something dainty for a romantic picnic?
 This simple four-ingredient dish has you covered.

 I like this picnic appetiser because it looks nice, but also, all the bits bundle up easily for transportation and come together in no time when you arrive.
 You could always build them in advance and cover with plastic wrap for transportation.
 However, I find it is just as easy to transport the ingredients and put them together there.

 Pears: When choosing a pear variety for this recipe, go for a firm, crispy pear over the soft, juicy variety.
 You want them to hold firm even after grilling.
 I would use a Concorde or Farelle depending on the sweetness you like.
 (I like to cook off a few pear wedges at the same time to have with a salad such as our pear and smoked duck salad).